06 October, 2012

 R. Linda:

-I was told not to miss dinner at the Press Gang Restaurant on Prince Street, located in one of the city's oldest historic stone buildings dating as far back as 1759.
-If there are celebs in town this is where they hang out I was told.
+I was told not to miss dinner at the Press Gang Restaurant on Prince Street in one of the city's oldest historic stone buildings, dating back to 1759.
+I was told that if there are celebs in town, this is where they hang out.
 We didn't see any.

 The Press Gang Restaurant

-The only inconvenient thing was the fact there were no parking spaces available.
-On the next street up is Restaurant Row, so parking nearby was not an option.
-So what to do?
+The only inconvenience was that there were no parking spaces available.
+Restaurant Row is on the next street up, so parking nearby was not an option.
+So, what to do?
 I dropped Tonya off and went looking for a parking garage.

 I ended up six long blocks away down by the waterfront.
-Me only big problem was, I was on the seedy side of town dressed in a suit and tie.
+Me only problem was that I was on the seedy side of town dressed in a suit and tie.
 I encountered not one, not two, but three homeless men who were rather aggressive.
-I made it passed all of them without harm, but I will tell ya, two of them were really sketchy characters.
+I made it past all of them without harm, but I will tell ya, two of them were really sketchy characters.

-As I was making me way up (literally uphill) Tonya had been seated in the private dining room which was in the back of the restaurant.
-It's a panelled room with fireplace and brick-walled niche and surprise to her there was a party of six also seated back there.
-I told her we had the room to ourselves, but surprise for me, uh uh.
-Anyway, the waiter was very nice and asked if he could bring her a drink while she waited for me.
-She ordered an Irish drink which turned out they no longer serve, so she decided to wait and order wine.
-Meanwhile, at the table behind her, the volume was turned way up.
-A rowdy bunch made up of three older couples were having a grand old time.
+As I was making me way up (literally uphill), Tonya was seated in the private dining room in the back of the restaurant.
+It's a panelled room with a fireplace and brick-walled niche, and to her surprise, a party of six was also seated back there.
+I told her we had the room to ourselves, but surprise for me, uh huh.
+Anyway, the waiter was very friendly and asked if he could bring her a drink while she waited for me.
+She ordered an Irish drink, which turned out they no longer serve, so she decided to order wine.
+Meanwhile, the volume was turned way up at the table behind her.
+A rowdy bunch of three older couples was having a grand old time.

 That would have been fine with Tonya until they decided to include her in their chat.
-One of the ladies made mention of Tonya probably being annoyed at their rowdiness, and Tonya tried the polite thing to do, ignore them, until one woman said, "She must be deaf, and for us, that's probably a good thing."
-Not very nice.
+One of the ladies mentioned that Tonya was probably annoyed at their rowdiness, and Tonya tried the polite thing to do—ignore them—until one woman said, "She must be deaf, and for us, that's probably a good thing."
+That was not very nice.

 Finally, I got to the place and was escorted to our table.
-I ordered us wine and we began with the oysters of which we had a combination of two types from St. Edwards Isle.
+We began with the oysters, a combination of two types from St. Edwards Isle.

-When we finished our appetiser we were sitting talking quietly, and as there be a lull in the conversation, we couldn't help overhearing this from the other table:
+When we finished our appetiser, we were sitting talking quietly, and as there was a lull in the conversation, we couldn't help overhearing from the other table:

 "She had newly decorated the entire downstairs, so we were invited over to have a look.
-Well, we were standing in the living room and I noticed the entire back wall seemed to have a mural on it, but I couldn't quite make out what it was because it was so large.
-I walked to the opposite wall so I could take it all in and realised she had a mural of a giant cow painted across it."
+We were standing in the living room, and I noticed the entire back wall had a mural on it, but I couldn't quite make out what it was because it was so large.
+I took it all in to the opposite wall and realised she had a mural of a giant cow painted across it."

-Okay, I immediately wanted to call over and ask if she had been to Weasil's house, but I behaved.
-It was kind of hard not to laugh.
-But this conversation went on until they got to the "spiritual" experience two of them had by visiting an African country for a charity they worked with.
+I immediately wanted to call over and ask if she had been to Weasil's house, but I behaved.
+It was hard not to laugh.
+But this conversation continued until they got to the "spiritual" experience that two of them had by visiting an African country for a charity they worked with.
 Then the chat got very philosophical, and we tried our best not to listen, but they were loud enough that you couldn't ignore them.
 Meanwhile, our next course came.

 Salmon for me